jupperhill/Pushback_practices_network_graphs/README.md

 3. **Grouping** – expressed by word colors.
 In this visualization, the color scheme has been applied primarily to ensure readability of closely positioned words rather than to indicate clusters.

-The methodology and R implementation are based on a blog post by André Ourednik (2022).

 A more detailed description will follow once the publication is ready.

 You can find the final plots [here](https://github.com/jupperhill/Pushback_practices_network_graphs/tree/main/Violence_and_health_categories_win_5).

+##Credits
+The methodology and implementation in R are based on a blog post by André Ourednik (2022).

 ---